 - LSS (Academic and Professional Staff);

-- Program and Learning (System Principals);
+- Program, Learning and Innovation (System Principals); and

-- Equity, ESL/ELD System Principal (K-12); and
+- Equity, ESL/ELD System Principal (K-12).

-- Human Rights and Equity Advisor.

 In an effort to support District staff and ensure the personalization of learning, LSS will draw connections from the Special Education Plan to the LSS Guide (an online resource available for staff) and to other departmental work.
-This year there were opportunities to collaborate with Program and Learning through the destreaming sessions to demonstrate a shared understanding of how to support a variety of learners within the classroom.
+This year there were opportunities to collaborate with Program, Learning and Innovation through the Destreaming funding and continuation of learning work to demonstrate a shared understanding of how to support a variety of learners within the classroom.